Beauty, history and friendship

 To make the most of this site click on Community Services and select Register.
 Registered members can get news, post messages and get responses on the noticeboard.
 Click on the pictures above to enlarge them.

 Weobley is a great place to visit for a day, a weekend or as a base for your holiday in Herefordshire or The Marches.
+If you are interested in the new pastime of Geocaching, then we can meet your needs with four caches in the village.
+See the left hand tab, Visiting Weobley.
 Not only do we have a new Heritage Trail around the village, but there are many lovely walks that provide interest at any time of the year.
 Nearby, there is the “Black and White Village Trail”, of which Weobley is the Jewel in the Crown.
 (For more information about the Trail click here or on the "Weobley Heritage Trail" button)

 In 2008 Weobley (pronounced Webbley) appeared in the top fifty of the Times Newspaper’s best places to live in England.
 In 2009 Lady voted it one of the top 10 villages.
 Not a surprise to those of us who live here, though some would have preferred to have kept it secret!
 Here on the borders of Wales, Weobley is a village with many timber-framed houses, some dating back to the 1400s.
 We’re surrounded by beautiful countryside and have little traffic.
 So come and visit us and discover this hidden gem of the Marches.
 (For more information about the history of Weobley click on the Weobley & District Local History Society under Clubs and Societies.
 Then go to documents)

 But Weobley’s no sleepy hollow.
-Because it’s ten miles from either of the local main centres of commerce (Hereford and Leominster) it is able to support a number of local shops and services as well as three pubs, three churches, a restaurant and plenty of excellent places to stay.
+Because it’s ten miles from either of the local main centres of commerce (Hereford and Leominster) it is able to support a number of local shops and services as well as two thriving pubs, three churches, a restaurant and plenty of excellent places to stay.